Santa Maria Church (Ilocos Sur): History

-Construction of the present church was started in 1765.
+Construction of the present church was started in 1765."Nuesta Senora de la Asuncion".
+World Monuments Fund.
+Retrieved on February 6, 2014.
 In 1810, the bell tower was built during the renovation of the church and furnished with a bell the following year.
 During the renovation of church complex in 1863, the protective wall around the sides of the hill was constructed.
 After the bell tower was remodeled the same year, its foundation must have gradually settled down making the imposing structure slightly leaning or tilting as it appears today.
 The convent was greatly renovated in 1895.

 Many foreigners who traveled to the north and saw the church were much impressed by its size and setting calling the church as a cathedral.
 Henry Savage Landor, an English painter, writer and explorer who visited the Philippines in 1900, says:

 At Santa Maria a most picturesque church is to be found, reached on an imposing flight of steps.
 An enormous convent stands beside the church, upon a terrace some 80 feet above the plaza.
-There are a number of brick buildings, schoolhouses and office, which must have been very handsome but are tumbling down, the streets being in the absolute possession of sheeps, goats and hogs.
+There are a number of brick buildings, schoolhouses and office, which must have been very handsome but are tumbling down, the streets being in the absolute possession of sheeps [sic], goats and hogs.
 A great expanse of level land was now well-cultivated into paddy fields and across it is a road fifteen feet wide, well-metalled and with a sandy surface.
 Barrios and homes were scattered all around the plain.

-The massive and imposing structure of the Santa Maria Church is not only an interesting landmark, but it is also a memorial to the intrepid Christian missionaries who sacrificed and devoted their lives to spread the Christian faith in this region; the natives and the men of technical knowledge who erected the great structure and others who may in one way or another are credited to the building of the Santa Maria Church.

-The church was listed as one of the most endangered monuments in the world by World Monuments Fund in the 2010 World Monuments Watch, along with the Rice Terraces of the Philippine Cordilleras and San Sebastian Church (Manila).
+The church was listed as one of the most endangered monuments in the world by World Monuments Fund in the 2010 World Monuments Watch, along with the Rice Terraces of the Philippine Cordilleras and San Sebastian Church, Manila.
 All of the sites were taken off the list in 2011 after the passage of the National Cultural Heritage Act.

+The parish church was elevated to an archdiocesan shrine on August 15, 2022.

+On November 18, 2024, Pope Francis declared the archdiocesan shrine as a minor basilica, making it the second basilica of the province.

 Design

 Unlike other town churches in the Philippines, which conform to the Spanish tradition of sitting them on the central plaza, the Church and Convent of Our Lady of the Assumption in Santa Maria are situated on a hill surrounded by a defensive wall on all sides like a fortress.
-The church is reached by climbing an 85-step stairway of granite rock.
-The grand three-flight stairway leads to a courtyard in front of the church doorway where a sweeping view of the lower plains and the town of Santa Maria is beheld.
-A narrow roadway coming from the back of the church also leads up to the courtyard but only used on special occasions.
+The church can be reached by climbing an 85-step stairway of granite rock.
+The grand three-flight stairway leads to a courtyard in front of the church doorway where a sweeping view of the lower plains and the town of Santa Maria may be made.
+A narrow roadway coming from the back of the church also leads up to the courtyard but is only used on special occasions.